-New Guinea Impatiens Provide Color in Shade
+Grow New Guinea Impatiens for Color in Shade

-Gardeners have long loved impatiens for their ability to provide colorful flowers in shady places.
-In the 1970s, New Guinea Impatiens (Impatiens hawkeri) were introduced to U.S. gardeners, and while early varieties weren’t initially beloved, this plant has become a staple in many gardens now.
+Gardeners have long loved impatiens for their ability to provide colorful flowers in shade gardens.
+In the 1970s, New Guinea impatiens (Impatiens hawkeri) were introduced to U.S. gardeners, and while early varieties weren’t initially beloved, this plant has become a staple in many gardens now.
 They’re usually grown as annuals, planted in the spring in northern areas and year-round in frost-free zones.

-Growing New Guinea Impatiens
+New Guinea Impatiens Care

-Water.
+- Water.
 New Guinea Impatiens need regular watering.
 They like moist soil, though not soggy roots.
 Ensure their soil, whether in the ground or in a pot, drains freely.
 These are plants that will wilt quickly when they don’t receive enough water, though they’ll usually recover if watered soon.
 Drip irrigation is a good way to keep these plants consistently moist without over-watering.

-Temperature.
+- Temperature.
 Daytime temperatures in the 70s and 80s F are ideal for these bloomers.
 Cooler nights are fine, but if temperatures drop below 45 F, they will start to suffer.